 - e.
-Environment supporting risk-taking: The Board of Directors functions to promote appropriate risktaking by executive directors primarily in the transportation business and based on the characteristics of Company operations. - f.
-Monitoring of the Board of Directors: The Board of Directors mutually and appropriately monitors the representative director, executive directors, and other directors. - (3) Summary of Results of Board of Directors Efficacy Evaluation
+Environment supporting risk-taking: The Board of Directors functions to promote appropriate risk-taking by executive directors primarily in the transportation business and based on the characteristics of Company operations. - f.
+Monitoring of the Board of Directors: The Board of Directors mutually and appropriately monitors the representative director, executive directors, and other directors.

+(3) Summary of Results of Board of Directors Efficacy Evaluation

 Through an analysis and evaluation of each assessment item, we confirmed that the Company Board of Directors is sufficiently effective.
-Furthermore, we will work to improve information sharing and further improve the functions of the Board of Directors.
+Furthermore, in response to issues identified during the previous fiscal year, we held discussion sessions with outside directors to promote further information sharing.
+We also increased the number of outside directors and reevaluated the number of directors to promote more active deliberations.
+We will reference the perspective gained through this efficacy evaluation as we continue working to improve the functionality of the Board of Directors.